Alexander Shulgin: Early life and career

-In late 1966, Shulgin left Dow in order to pursue his own interests.
-He first spent two years studying neurology at the University of California, San Francisco, School of Medicine, leaving to work on a consulting project.
-He set up a home-based lab on his property, known as "the Farm", and became a private consultant.
-He also taught classes in the local universities and at the San Francisco General Hospital.
-Through his friend Bob Sager, head of the U.S. DEA's Western Laboratories, Shulgin formed a relationship with the DEA and began holding pharmacology seminars for the agents, supplying the DEA with samples of various compounds, and occasionally serving as an expert witness in court.
-In 1988, he authored a then-definitive law enforcement reference book on controlled substances, and received several awards from the DEA.
+In December 1966, shortly before the DOM epidemic, Shulgin left Dow Chemical company in order to pursue his own interests.
+He first spent two years in medical school studying neurology at the University of California, San Francisco, School of Medicine, leaving to work on a consulting project.
+Shulgin set up a home-based lab on his property, known as "the Farm" (later called the Shulgin Farm), and became a private consultant.
+He also taught classes at local universities including the University of California, Berkeley, the University of California, San Francisco, and San Francisco State University.
+Through his friend Bob Sager, head of the U.S. Drug Enforcement Administration (DEA)'s Western Laboratories, Shulgin formed a relationship with the DEA and began holding pharmacology seminars for the agents, supplying the DEA with samples of various compounds, and occasionally serving as an expert witness in court.
+In 1988, he authored a then-definitive law enforcement reference book on controlled substances called The Controlled Substances Act: A Resource Manual of the Current Status of the Federal Drug Laws.
+He also served as an expert witness for the DEA and received several awards from them.